johnakon/johnakon/README.md

 ### 👋 I'm John Akonya | tech-enthusiast
-- 🌱 I like learning new technologies - currently learning Golang
+- 🌱 I like learning new technologies - currently learning c++20
 - ✨ I love working with the MERN stack | python | c++ | javascript
 - 👯 I am looking to collaborate on a MERN stack project